 Scarlet leans closer, lowers her voice.
 “Nice panties, by the way.”

-She walks off, leaving the cleric staring after her, color warming her cheeks again.
+She walks off, leaving the cleric staring after her, cheeks burning.

 “Well, on a positive note,” says Jake, “that monster isn’t somewhere right now telling its little lake monster kids about the group of heroes that it just ate for breakfast.”

 “That’s true, I suppose,” says Hamfrd, grinning.
 He pats Jake on the shoulder with one big hand, chuckles.

 “Which is to say, we’re alive,” continues Jake.
 “And totally awesome heroes.
 Especially this one,” he says, indicating shivering Elaine with a pointed thumb.
 The young cleric silently accepts Jake’s praise with a nod and a further blush, although inside she has her arms raised to the sky, screaming in delight.

 “Now, first thing, we have to find a way out of this cave,” says Jake.
 He crosses the flat shelf of rock, leaving Mathos, now speculating on the creature’s reproductive system, standing alone at the lake’s edge.
 Jake points to an opening in the rock wall, a passage into darkness.
 “Only one way to go.
 Let’s hope it leads to an exit.”
 He glances over at Elaine.
 The cleric’s teeth are chattering again, as she tries to rub heat into her wet limbs.
 “We should try to find fuel for a fire.
 Rest up soon if we can.”

 The others agree, prepare to advance into the darkness and leave the black lake behind.